Cerebellar nuclei

 Learning objectives

-- Understand the internal structure of the cerebellum and the divisions of the gray matter inside the cerebellum.
+- Understand the internal structure of the cerebellum and divisions of the gray matter inside the cerebellum.

 Watch video